sportsracer/revman/README.md

 ## Usage

-RevMan was updated since it was written, and was most recently tested on Go 1.17.
+RevMan was updated since it was written, and now requires Go 1.18.
 To run the server:

 ```bash
 # Run directly: